ivangfr/jenkins-dind-postman-newman/README.md

   docker logs jenkins
   ```

-  You should see something similar to
+  You should see something similar to the sample below, where the password is informed
   ```
   *************************************************************
   *************************************************************